Kenneth W. Rendell: Early life

-In 1953 a customer in his father's drug store paid with an 1806 Liberty half-dollar, and this launched Rendell into the rare coin business.
-The Somerville Journal recounted how he sold the coin for $3.50, used the money to begin his business, and later bought the coin back for $4.50.
-"The Liberty piece now sits in a position of honor in his office and 'showroom' on the back porch of his parents' house."
+Kenneth Rendell was born in 1943, the son of Harry, a pharmacist, and Pauline, an art teacher.
+In 1953 a customer in his father's drug store paid with an 1806 Liberty half-dollar, which launched Rendell into the rare coin business.
+In 1955 the Somerville Journal recounted how he sold the coin for $3.50, used the money to begin his business, and later bought the coin back for $4.50.